busy

 The Driven sits further away from the engine side case - kinda waving in the breeze.

-<--- Stock - 11.5 or 11mm if you square the ruler.
+Stock on the left - 11.5 or 11mm if you square the ruler.

 busy busy